Personal Page for Mike Weasner

 You can see more photos from my Air Force flying on my "T-38 Talon" and "A-7D Corsair II" web sites.

 During my Air Force career I lived in many places, finally ending up in the Los Angeles, California, area for my last assignment.
 I lived in Torrance, California, from 1980 until June 1997, when we purchased a home in Rolling Hills Estates, California.
-After leaving the Air Force in 1983, I eventually went to work for an aerospace company as a Systems Engineer.
-I have been a manager in one of the business units and was the Apple Reseller Program Manager for the company.
-In October 2004, I was selected as the Deputy Training Manager for an organization that supported approximately 16,000 employees.
-As a result of some company reorganizations I elected to retire in June 2007, after 23 years with the company.
-I miss the people and the challenges and being able to contribute in meaningful ways to the successes of the people and the organization.
+After leaving the Air Force in 1983, I eventually went to work for an aerospace company as a Computer Systems Security Engineer.
+Later I became a manager in one of the business units and was the Apple Reseller Program Manager for the company.
+In October 2004, I was selected as the Deputy Training Manager for an organization that supported approximately 20,000 employees.
+As a result of some company reorganizations I elected to retire in June 2007 after 23 years with the company.
+I missed the people and the challenges and being able to contribute in meaningful ways to the successes of the people and the organization.
 However, it was time to move on.
 And moving on meant moving first to Oro Valley, AZ, while we built our new home in Oracle, AZ.
-You can read the "Road to Oracle" blog for reports on our new home.
+You can read the "Road to Oracle" blog for reports on building our new home.
 We finally moved in at the end of June 2009.

 My hobbies include astronomy, science fiction, and computers.
 I enjoy listening to classical music, science fiction movie soundtracks, and old radio shows like "X Minus One", "The Lone Ranger", etc.

-Well, that's it for now.
+Well, that's me.
 Thanks for stopping by.
 Take care.